williamfukushima/solar-future/README.md

 Open the n8n dashboard to confirm the imports

-** If you didn't override the local-files/credentials files with your own, the template will be imported to be filled in the credentials dashboard. **
+*** If you didn't override the local-files/credentials files with your own, the template will be imported to be filled in the credentials dashboard. ***

 Run the `SeedDB.json` workflow once by clicking on it to populate the database with the compressed mock data that was loaded with the container in the local-files folder.

 ## Retrieving the client's last 3 months energy readings mean data

 The `RequestReportData.json` workflow will return raw user data about the mean of energy consumption during the last 3 months.
+It is available as a webhook.

 The `RequestReport.json` workflow will make the same queries as the latter flow, but will also calculate statistical paremeters of the values distribution and generate a report with conclusions regarding the distribuition's behaviour.
+It is available as a webhook.

 ## Built With